tilemill-project/tilemill/_posts/docs/0201-01-01-mac-install.md

     cd ~/tilemill
     ./tilemill.sh

-The above command should automatically start the tilemill client in your default browser after a 10-15 second pause to let the server startup.
+The above command should automatically start the tilemill client in your default browser after the server starts up.
 If the browser does not pop up, or if you want to use a different browser, you can juse use this link: <a href="http://localhost:20009" target="_blank">http://localhost:20009</a>.
 Note: TileMill can be a little slow in rendering the maps depending on how much data it needs to process, so be patient.

 When you are finished using TileMill, you can either leave the server running and your Terminal app open, or you can just close the Terminal app window and restart it the next time with these instructions.

 <a name="useosm"></a>
-## Using Open Street Map (OSM) Data in TileMill
+## Using OpenStreetMap (OSM) Data in TileMill

 If you want to use [OSM](https://wiki.openstreetmap.org/wiki/Main_Page) data in your TileMill projects, then you will need a Postgres database.
 If you do not need OSM data, then you are done with the installation and can skip the remaining procedures.